canonical/lxd/doc/rest-api.md

 websocket/secret pairs will be returned, which are valid for connecting to this operations /websocket endpoint.

+The control websocket can be used to send out-of-band messages during an exec session.
+This is currently used for window size changes and for forwarding of signals.

+Control (window size change):

+    {
+        "command": "window-resize",
+        "args": {
+            "width": "80",
+            "height": "50"
+        }
+    }

 Return (with wait-for-websocket=true and interactive=false):

     {